 The Board is responsible for approving the annual business plan and budget.
 The performance of the IPA against the annual business plan and budget is evaluated by the Finance & Strategy subcommittee and subsequently by the Board.

-The Board considers the annual financial statements 2018 give a true and fair view of the financial performance and the financial position of the Institute at 31 December 2018.
+The Board considers that the annual Financial Statements 2019 give a true and fair view of the financial performance and the financial position of the Institute at 31 December 2019.